What Does OCD Look Like: How To Spot OCD Symptoms And Treat Them

 While OCD (or obsessive-compulsive disorder) is commonly referenced in today’s world, few people know what the true condition looks like.
-A rather common mental health disorder, OCD can come with a wide variety of symptoms that may go completely unnoticed by the person who has the disorder.
+A rather common mental health disorder, OCD can come with a wide variety of symptoms that may be misunderstood even by the person experiencing them.
 This can leave many asking themselves, what does OCD look like?
 The good news is that once identified, this disorder is quite treatable and manageable.

 This disorder is separated into two distinct sets of symptoms that are experienced alongside each other: obsessions and compulsions.
 The first part of this condition features obsessions, which then lead to compulsions.

 Obsessions refer to unwanted and intrusive thoughts, images, or impulses that cause distress to the individual experiencing them.
 Most often, those who have OCD are aware that these thoughts are disturbing and unwanted.
 However, they may be able to do very little to stop them.
 When they do attempt to get rid of these thoughts, it will often result in the compulsion (which we will cover further in this article).
 Put simply, you must be experiencing both obsessions and compulsions to have OCD.

 Obsessions will often fall into one of the following categories:

 Contamination: One of the most common associations with OCD is the preoccupation with germs or bacteria.
 However, contamination concerns may vary between those with obsessive-compulsive disorder.
 Concerns may include bodily fluids like urine, diseases, dirt, or chemicals such as household cleaners or chemicals within the environment.

 A Lack or Loss of Control: Some individuals with OCD may experience anxiety when it comes to losing self-control.
 Whether this means stealing, swearing, hurting others, or hurting themselves, they may feel like they are always at risk of causing damage to others around them.